paritytech/polkadot/roadmap/implementors-guide/guide.md

 It's also responsible for managing parachain validation code upgrades as well as maintaining availability of old parachain code and its pruning.

-One other improtant thing happening in this module is dispatching of the `UpwardMessage`s.
+One other important thing happening in this module is dispatching of the `UpwardMessage`s.

 #### Storage